 - Bachelor of Commerce (BCom) – three years

-When you applied to Commerce, you selected ONE of the options below:
+When you apply to Commerce, you select ONE of the options below:

 - Bachelor of Commerce/Business Science (Mainstream)